LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 ===========================
 Regulation
 ----------
-Access to the MRI Lab is granted after attending a Safety Course provided by the MRI Lab and under the supervision of a member of the MRI Lab Staff only.
-You will not have access to the MRI Room.
+Access to the MRI Lab (Zone 3, see the `planimetry <link>`_) is granted after attending a Safety Course provided by the MRI Lab and under the supervision of a member of the MRI Lab Staff only.
+You will not have access to the MRI Room (Zone 4).

 In the MRI Lab, experiments (Human Scans) can be carried out as long as the required healthcare staff are available (MRI Technician and, if applicable, a Radiologist to perform an experiment) on working days, 8AM to 7PM (excluding public holidays or other days communicated by the MRI Staff).